tz1211/DS105L-Project-404-Not-Found/docs/index.md

 |  3 |   2020 | Andrew Wiggins          |           0.0904019  |       0.0904019  |         0.0992229 |         0.573194 |         28212.4  |           36785    |         42379.9 |           7 |
 |  4 |   2020 | Anthony Davis           |           0.120779   |       0.120779   |         0.189062  |         0.548409 |         11444.1  |           47184.3  |         50480.3 |          27 |

+### Part 2: BBC News

+While BBC News tends to be more objective and focused on reporting factual information, it doesn't mean that sentiment-free.
+Nuances can still be hidden within the text.
+To ensure that these nuances are discovered, more advanced sentiment analysis techniques in addition to TextBlob.

+In the project, sentiment_bert_average_score and sentiment_xlnet_average_score alongside TextBlob can provide a more comprehensive understanding of the sentiment in BBC News articles.
+These models, BERT and XLNet, are designed to capture more nuanced and contextual sentiment information.
+Leveraging these models enhances the accuracy of sentiment analysis and uncover subtle sentiment variations that may contribute to predicting the NBA MVP more effectively.

+One limitation of using BBC sports news for sentiment analysis is from gathering news content using web scraping.
+Since the website formatting may over time, this becomes especially challenging when the timeframe being analyzed is broad.

+In situations where the web scraping fails to retrieve the content, the code will relying solely on the news title for sentiment analysis which poses a limitation.
+While the title can provide some insight, it may not capture the full sentiment or context present in the article's body.

 ## 🖼️ Results